 We are so glad you are here as a part of The Miquon School community.
-We encourage you to take the time to read through this handbook as a way to understand the flow of our school day, important policies to which we adhere, and a bit about our community culture.
+Kindly take the time to read through this handbook as a way to understand the flow of our school day, important policies to which we adhere, and a bit about our community culture.